-Whether it’s sleep or some other issue, break the problem down, roll up your sleeves, and get to work on solving it yourself first
+Whether it’s sleep or some other issue, roll up your sleeves, and get to work on solving it yourself first

 If a man or a woman has questions and they want answers, what do they do?

 It depends.
 There are several things they might do.
 Exactly what might depend on their personality and what resources they have at hand.

 They could get on the Internet and start searching.
 They could go to Google, Bing, DuckDuckGo, or one of the other search engines.

 They could go to the library and look for a book or magazine.

 They could ask a friend who has had some success or seems to know something about the area of concern.

 Eventually they’ll encounter somebody with something to sell.